NikaL25/Todo-App/README.md

 - Built with TypeScript, React, and React Hooks
 - Tests for app startup and todoReducer
-- Hosted on Vercel ''
+- Hosted on github pages 'https://nikal25.github.io/Todo-App/'

 ## Available Commands